About conventions de stage

 For all current students wanting to do a placement, either as part of their degree or during their summer holidays, the University will happily provide a convention de stage, even if the placement is not counted towards their degree.
 You just need to be registered as a student when you are doing the placement.

-We have a University-wide amended convention de stage for this purpose.
+We have a University-wide amended convention de stage and the University prefers to use this in all cases.
 All you need to do is contact the Faculty/School Placements Team, or a Director of Studies if you are a postgraduate student.
+Should your potential employer insist upon using their own template, this will need to be checked by our legal team, potentially leading to delays.

 If you are a graduate